nalajcie/muteme-chrome-webhid-extension/README.md

 2. Press the MuteMe button to toggle mute
 3. Click the extension icon to:
    - See connection and call status
+   - Click the meeting name to switch to that tab
    - Change touch mode
    - Toggle mute from the popup